lukesarausad/lukesarausad.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

 SummAiry is a web application that transforms lengthy articles into concise, platform-optimized summaries using AI technology.
-Users can input any article URL and receive summaries tailored for different social media platforms, streamlining content consumption and sharing.
+For this project, I specifically narrowed the audience for real estate investors in Japan who are trying to tap into the growing real estate market in rural parts of the country.
+Users input an article URL related to Japanese Real estate and receive summaries tailored for different social media platforms, streamlining content consumption and sharing.

 **Frontend Development:**